lumagateinc/Resource-Scheduler/README.md

 1. From the left menu, select **Tags**.
 2. In the **Available Tags** list, find the tag name associated to the resources you wish to schedule.
-3. To the right of your tag, click the orange Schedule tag symbol, shown in Figure 5.
+3. To the right of your tag, click the orange Schedule tag symbol, shown in Figure 6.
 This will bring up the schedule form.
-4. In the **Schedule Trigger Values** field, add one or more tag values that will trigger schedule actions. *The tag values are provided to you in the dropdown list, shown in Figure 6 below.*
+4. In the **Schedule Trigger Values** field, add one or more tag values that will trigger schedule actions. *The tag values are provided to you in the dropdown list, shown in Figure 7 below.*
 5. In the** Attached Schedules** field, select the desired schedule or schedules from the dropdown list.
 6. Click **Save** to save your changes.

 ![availtags](https://github.com/lumagateinc/scheduler/blob/master/images/avail_tags.png)

-**FIGURE 5**.
+**FIGURE 6**.
 Adding VM resources directly to a schedule

 ![schedtags](https://github.com/lumagateinc/scheduler/blob/master/images/sched_tag.png)

-**FIGURE 6**.
+**FIGURE 7**.
 Adding VM resources directly to a schedule

 **Video demo:**